SimonRice/SRMonthPicker/README.md

 [![CocoaPods Platform](https://cocoapod-badges.herokuapp.com/p/SRMonthPicker/badge.png)](http://cocoadocs.org/docsets/SRMonthPicker)
 [![CocoaPods Version](https://cocoapod-badges.herokuapp.com/v/SRMonthPicker/badge.png)](http://cocoadocs.org/docsets/SRMonthPicker)

 Like UIDatePicker, but without the days.
+Tested on iOS 6 and above.
+It should also work on iOS 5, but this hasn't been tested for a while.

 ![Screenshot](Doc/screenshot.png)